 Now that we have discussed peppermint oil, you may be curious as to whether dogs can eat peppermint at all.
 Peppermint is toxic for dogs when ingested in big quantities, but you should still be able to grow it in your garden without any issues.
 The smell is usually so strong that dogs will naturally turn away from it anyway.
 Most dogs have good natural instincts for determining what is good for them and what isn’t.
 Before offering your dog anything which contains peppermint, you should always consult with your vet, as they will have a better idea of what is okay for them to eat.

 There is no doubt that fleas can be highly problematic for dogs and you should treat them as soon as possible.
 But don’t automatically assume that the natural solution is better than the chemical one.
-So, this doesn’t mean that peppermint oil is the answer.
-A lot of vets suggest that you shouldn’t use peppermint oil and other essential oils on your pet, and it is worth taking into account the advice of the experts.
+A lot of vets suggest that you shouldn’t use peppermint oil or any other essential oil on your pet, and it is worth taking into account the advice of the experts.
 If you use the oils to treat any of your own ailments, you should listen to any safety precautions which your vet suggests.

 We still don’t have all the information when it comes to peppermint oil and dogs, so it is always better to stay on the cautious side at the moment.
 It is likely that future studies will give you more information on the effects of peppermint oil.
 There are plenty of other preventative flea treatments out there to choose from.
 Also, there are a lot of ways to relieve your dog’s itchy skin.
 As we always advise, it is better to speak to your vet before treating your dog with anything that you are unsure about.